GhostofGoes/getmac/README.md

 works effectively if `network_request` is enabled.
 Otherwise, `Ethernet` as the default.

-## Name change
-The package name changed to `getmac` from `get-mac` in Fall 2018.
-This affected the package name, the CLI script, and some of the documentation.
-There were no changes to the core library code.
-If you or a package you are using is still using the old name, please update it's dependencies to use the new name.
-Likely places are a `requirements.txt` file, the `install_requires` argument to `setup()` in `setup.py`, or a `Pipfile`.

 ## Background and history
 The Python standard library has a robust set of networking functionality, such as `urllib`, `ipaddress`, `ftplib`, `telnetlib`, `ssl`, and more.